 Chicken Enchilada Pasta

+Store any leftover chicken enchilada pasta in an airtight container in the refrigerator for three to four days.
+Reheat in the microwave until heated through.
 Looking for something sweet to finish off the evening?
-Cool down with this chocolate NICE cream after dinner.
-It’s creamy, light and Healthyish at it’s finest!
+Cool down with this chocolate nice cream after dinner.
+It’s creamy, light and Healthyish.

 Chicken Enchilada Pasta

-- 1 pound chicken breasts – boneless skinless , pan roasted about 2 breasts
+- 1 pound chicken breasts, boneless, skinless about 2 breasts

 - 2 tablespoons olive oil